Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/components/carousel.md

 Carousels don't automatically normalize slide dimensions.
 As such, you may need to use additional utilities or custom styles to appropriately size content.

-**The `.active` class needs to be added to one of the slides** otherfise the carousel will not be visible.
-Also be sure to set a unique `id` on the `.carousel` for optional controls, especially if you're using multiple carousels on a single page.
+**The `.active` class needs to be added to one of the slides** otherwise the carousel will not be visible.
+Also be sure to set a unique `id` on the `.carousel` for controls, especially if you're using multiple carousels on a single page.
 Control and indicator elements must have a `data-bs-target` attribute (or `href` for links) that matches the `id` of the `.carousel` element.

 <!-- Boosted mod: do not show nor mention carousel without controls -->